Nereis vexillosa

-Nereis vexillosa (common name: mussel worm) belongs to the phylum Annelida, a group known as the segmented worms.
+Nereis vexillosa, the mussel worm, belongs to the phylum Annelida, a group known as the segmented worms.
 It is generally iridescent green and can reach 30 cm in length.
 It can be distinguished by the size of the upper ligules on the notopodia of the posterior region of the body.
 The upper ligules are much larger than the lower ligules.
 It is also without a collar-like structure around the peristomium.

 Habitat

 Sand or rocks in intertidal and shallow marine waters.

 Range

 Pacific Ocean from eastern Siberia to western North America as far south as Santa Barbara, California.